 They are visually stunning ships with a guest capacity of over 5000.
 As sister ships, MSC Seaview and MSC Seaside sail the Mediterranean in the summer before heading to the Caribbean for winter.

-MSC Seashore and its sister ship, Seascape, are a little bigger than the Seaside class ships above.
+MSC Seashore and its sister ship, Seascape, are slightly bigger than the Seaside class ships above.
 And therefore, these ships have been classed as MSC Seaside EVO (meaning “evolution”).

 However, they are smaller than the 6300 guest capacity ships in the Meraviglia Plus class.